fabric-community/the-hallow/README.md

  5. be nice and be cool.

 # Connect
- Come join us at the [AOF `spooky-time` channel](https://discord.gg/6rkdm48) to discuss the progress of the mod!
+ Come join us at the [AOF `the-hallow` channel](https://discord.gg/6rkdm48) to discuss the progress of the mod!